VerveSearch/flexi-card/README.md

 ## Usage

 You can either create the card from JS or using HTML mark-up.
 You can dynamically from JS tabs for existing card.
+Card key contains all data related to the card.
+Css  attributes are split in 3 categories, card css itself, title section and tab section.
+To set the card content, use 'attr' data.
+Tabs are specified in tabs array.
+Basic usage is here:

 ```javascript
 $('.flexi-card').flexiCard({